-Agency MBS purchases will likely be concentrated in newly-produced coupons in 30-year and 15-year fixed rate agency MBS in the To-Be-Announced (TBA) market.
-These coupons are closely linked to new primary issuance and, accordingly, are closely tied to primary mortgage rates.
+Agency MBS purchases will generally be concentrated in recently produced coupons in 30-year and 15-year fixed rate agency MBS in the To-Be-Announced (TBA) market.
 The Desk may purchase other agency MBS if market conditions warrant.
 Only agency MBS guaranteed by Fannie Mae, Freddie Mac and Ginnie Mae are eligible for purchase.

 How will agency MBS purchases be conducted?

 The Desk will conduct purchases of agency MBS via FedTrade, the Desk's proprietary trading system.
 FedTrade operations will be conducted using multiple-price, competitive auctions with approved counterparties.
 A "multiple-price" auction is an auction in which the same security can be awarded at different prices, with awards given to participants at a price corresponding with an individual offer submitted to the operation.
 The minimum auction amount, offer size, and offer increment are each $1 million.
 Participants can submit up to ten offers per security, with each offer reflecting a price and par amount.
 Offers in FedTrade operations will be evaluated based on their proximity to prevailing market prices at the auction close.